braintree/spidersuite/README.md

 The spidersuite configuration file resembles the [eslint configuration file](http://eslint.org/docs/user-guide/configuring).

-Use the `extends` property to find either a referenced file or the default configuration if you specify `spider:default`.
+Use the `extends` property to find either a referenced file or the default configuration if you specify `spidersuite:default`.

 Supports only `.json` or `.js` files.